the-deep-learners/TensorFlow-LiveLessons/README.md

 #### 2.5 Applying Deep Net Theory to Code I

-* apply the theory learned throughout Lesson Two to create an [intermediate-depth image classifier](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/intermediate_net_in_keras.ipynb)
+* apply the theory learned throughout Lesson Two to create an intermediate-depth image classifier [intermediate_net_in_keras.ipynb](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/notebooks/intermediate_net_in_keras.ipynb)
 * builds on, and greatly outperforms, the shallow architecture from Section 1.3

 ---